 For contracts that recognize revenue over time, the Company performs detailed quarterly reviews of the progress and execution of its performance obligations under these contracts.
 As part of this process, management reviews information including, but not limited to, any outstanding key contract matters, progress towards completion and the related program schedule, identified risks and opportunities and the related changes in estimates of revenues and costs.
 The risks and opportunities include management's judgment about the ability and cost to achieve the schedule (e.g. the number and type of milestone events), technical requirements (e.g., a newly-developed product versus a mature product) and other contract requirements.
 Management must make assumptions and estimates regarding labor productivity and availability, the complexity of the work to be performed, the availability of materials, the length of time to complete the performance obligation (e.g. to estimate increases in wages and prices for materials and related support cost allocations), execution by subcontractors, the availability and timing of funding from customers and overhead cost rates, among other variables.
 Based upon these reviews, the Company will record the effects of adjustments in profit estimates each period.
 If at any time management determines that in the case of a particular contract total costs will exceed total contract revenue, a provision for the entire anticipated contract loss is recorded at that time.
-The amount of revenue recognized in the three-month fiscal period ended March 30, 2018 from performance obligation of Aerospace contracts, more specifically the JPF contract with the USG and the AH-1Z contract.
-For the three-month fiscal period ended March 31, 2017, there was a net increase in the Company's operating income of \$1.0 million from changes in contract estimates.
-This increase was primarily a result of improved performance on the JPF and AH-1Z contracts.
-These improvements were partially offset by cost growth on certain
+The amount of revenue recognized in the three-month and six-month fiscal periods ended June 29, 2018 from performance obligations satisfied (or partially satisfied) in previous periods was \$1.4 million and \$3.0 million, respectively.
+These amounts were primarily related to changes in the estimates of the stage of completion of Aerospace contracts, more specifically the JPF contract with the USG, the AH-1Z contract and the SH-2G contract with Peru.
+For the three-month and six-month fiscal periods ended June 30, 2017, there were net increases in the Company's operating income attributable to changes in contract estimates of \$1.1 million and \$2.1 million, respectively.
+These increases were primarily a result of improved performance on the JPF USG Program, the AH-1Z program and the SH-2G program with Peru.
+These improvements were partially offset by cost growth on the K-MAX® and A-10 programs.

 Due to the nature of the work required to be performed on many of the Company's performance obligations, the estimation of total revenue and cost at completion is complex, subject to many variables and requires significant judgment.
 From time-to-time the Company enters into long-term contracts with the USG that contain award fees, incentive fees or other provisions that can either increase or decrease the transaction price.
 These variable amounts generally are awarded upon achievement of certain performance metrics, program milestones or cost targets and can be based upon customer discretion.
 The Company estimates variable consideration at the most likely amount to which it expects to be entitled.
 Estimated amounts are included in the transaction price to the extent it is probable that a significant reversal of cumulative revenue recognized will not occur when the uncertainty associated with the variable consideration is resolved.
 Estimates of variable consideration and determination of whether to include estimated amounts in the transaction price are based largely on an assessment of the Company's anticipated performance and all information (historical, current and forecasted) that is reasonably available.
 The Company does not include financing components as variable consideration if less than one year.
-At March 30, 2018, the Company did not have any significant financing components.
+At June 29, 2018, the Company did not have any significant financing components.